 Set the hook and keep the fish firmly on the line

 If I wake in the night with an interesting dream, I run the images through my mind a few times before I fall back asleep.
 I find a name for the dream and use the tag as a memory aid.
 Awakening in the morning, I mentally go over the dream before I shift too much.
 There is always a pencil and paper at my bedside so I can write down the dream as soon as possible.
-Some people use the memo app on their phone but need to write it out later.
+Some people use the memo app on their phone but most need to write it out later.

 Not all fish are equal: some are little sprats, some are a good size and some are big fish!

 Good-sized Fish—these dreams have flesh on their bones and make a good inner meal!
-We recognize these personal dreams by their vivid images, odd juxtapositions of people and things and storylines that wander around in time and space.
+We recognize these personal dreams by their vivid images, odd juxtapositions of people and things, and storylines that wander around in time and space.
 While dreaming, we are captivated and immersed in the action—but as soon as we start to wake the dream begins to fade.
 Our conscious mind struggles to hold on to the amorphous and nonsensical scenarios; it wants to dismiss the swirling images and feelings and get back to ‘real’ reality.

 Think of personal dreams as impressionistic videos of our inner worlds.
 Every aspect is chosen according to the artistic intentions of our unconscious; every detail illustrates some specific aspect of our subjective inner world.
-They metaphorically and symbolically reflect our lives and personal concerns.
+They metaphorically and symbolically reflect our lives and deeper concerns.

-I am fascinated, charmed, mystified and enlightened by my personal dreams.
+I am fascinated, mystified and enlightened by my personal dreams.
 Every night, my unconscious takes me on a journey, shows me spectacles, situations and icons that have no counterpart in my waking world.
 Images and events are chosen from every aspect and period of my life—past, present and even the future.
 Like an inspired artist in a creative frenzy, the unconscious uses anything and everything to construct a dream.
 How could I not be grateful for this bounty from the depths?

 Big Fish—these dreams have impact!
 In contrast to personal dreams, big dreams are archetypal: they evoke the mysterious, numinous and universal experiences of humankind.
 We recognize them by their compelling energy and symbols that resonate deep inside.